Galley: Modern Query Optimization for Sparse Tensor Programs: Logical Optimizer

 \section{Logical Optimizer}

-Given the plan dialects above, we now describe the logical optimizer, which takes in an input program and outputs a semantically equivalent {\em logical plan}.
-Specifically, the logical optimizer converts each query in the input program to a sequence of logical queries where the last one produces the same output as the input query.
+Given the plan dialects above, we now describe the logical optimizer, which receives an input program (Dialect ~\ref{grammar:query_plans}.A) and outputs a semantically equivalent {\em logical plan} (Dialect ~\ref{grammar:query_plans}.B).
+Specifically, the logical optimizer converts each query in the input program to a sequence of logical queries, where the last query produces the same output as the input query.
 There are many valid plans, and the optimizer searches this space to identify the cheapest one.
-In this section, we briefly define "cheapest" in this context before outlining the complex space of valid logical plans that are considered.
-Lastly, we explain the algorithms that we use to perform this search.
+We now briefly define "cheapest" in this context before outlining the complex space of logical plans that are considered.
+Finally, we explain the algorithms that we use to perform this search.